-The good old dishwasher, the days of hand washing dishes have long past.
+The good old dishwasher, the days of hand washing dishes have long passed.
 You fill it up with dirty dishes throw some soap in and let it do its thing.
-Little do people know a lot of there dishwashers are not connected correctly.
+Little do people know a lot of their dishwashers are not connected correctly.
 Below I will list some commons problems I see every day and also some info on how to use your dishwasher properly.

 Drain below trap

 Yes, that is correct and I have seen this a few times.
 I had one home where the owner was present and he said we always wondered why the dishwasher always smelled bad. the problem with this is that you can let sewer gasses into your dishwasher and dishes and into your home.
 Sometimes this will go unnoticed because your dishwasher will have a check valve.
 The problem is when it is running you could be getting some cross-contamination into the dishwasher.

 In this picture, you can see the arrow pointing to the area that you DO NOT want your dishwasher to drain to.
 The drain of the dishwasher is the hose on the right.